josefnaranjo/shopping-list/readme.md

 #  Module 2
 #  Jose F Naranjo

-For this project, I used JavaScript to work on a shopping list app.
-The functionalities of the app include adding new items, edit item, delete item, clear all items, and search for an item.
+I used modern JavaScript to work on a shopping list app.
+The application encompasses diverse functionalities, including the seamless addition of new items, simple editing, quick deletion, convenient clearing of the entire list, and an item search capability.

 Requirements: